Groupe-Klocel/cella-dispatcher/README.md

    ```
    This action will create a Windows service aptly named `Cella Dispatcher Service`, which you can manage through the Windows Services application.

+Warning for Windows 2019 : If you get a connection issue, you'll need to import the certificate manually (do not hesitate to contact us if needed)

 ### For Linux Enthusiasts
 1. **Configuration Setup:** As with the Windows setup, first, configure your username, password, and warehouse ID in the `CellaDispatcher.ini` file.
 2. **Execution:** To kickstart the program, simply run it via Python using the following command: